Production intent

 Can QR codes be 3D printed?

 Yes.
-QR codes can be 3D printed when the modules are large enough, the quiet zone remains clear, and the physical contrast is easy for a phone camera to read.
+QR codes can be 3D printed when the QR squares are large enough, the clear border remains clear, and the physical contrast is easy for a phone camera to read.

 What size should a 3D printed QR code be?

-Start by checking module size rather than only total width.
-Many practical prints need at least about 1 mm per module, plus a preserved quiet zone.
+Start by checking QR square size rather than only total width.
+Many practical prints need at least about 1 mm per QR square, plus a preserved clear border.

 Should I emboss or engrave the QR code?

-Embossing often works well for visual separation, while engraving can work with paint-fill or wear-resistant workflows.
+Embossing often works well for visual separation, while engraving can work with paint-fill or wear-resistant production methods.
 Test the real material before production.

 This site is organized around the job you are trying to complete, not around a flat list of file formats.